-PMCF ON-SITE WORK SCHEDULE LIMITATIONS: On-site work shall be 7 days a week, from 7:00 AM until 5:00 PM.
+PCC On-Site Work Schedule Limitations: On-site work shall be 7 days a week, from 7:00 AM until 5:00 PM.
 No overtime allowed unless approved by the DOC.

-PRE-PROPOSAL INSPECTION OF SITE MEETING: Pre-bid site visit is schedule for May 2, 2024 at 11:00 a.m. local time (HIGHLY RECOMMENDED).
-Interested vendors must contact: Project Manager: John Gard, phone (907) 269-7391 to register for the inspections and submit the "Clearance Form" for the security sergeant to run a background check to allow access to the facility.
-The form must be filled out for everyone attending the site visit.
+Pre-Bid Inspection of Site Meeting: A Pre-Bid Site Visit is scheduled for January 3, 2025, at 1:00 PM local time.
+Interested vendors must contact: Project Manager: John Gard, (907) 269-7391, to register for the inspection and submit the "Clearance Form" for security sergeant to run a background check to allow access to the facility.
+A form must be filled out for everyone attending the site visit.
 Forms must be submitted 72 hours in advance.
 Clearance form is in this bid packet.
-Email your forms to john.gard@alaska.gov Vendors are to meet the Project Manager in the Administrative Lobby of the facility access to the correctional facility and surrounding area must be controlled.
+Email your forms to john.gard@alaska.gov.
+Vendors are to meet the Project Manager in the Administrative Lobby of the facilities access to the correctional facility and surrounding area must be controlled.